MarioLange1983/FanticAnalyzer/README.md

 </p>

 *   **Navigation & Routing:**
-    *   **Destination Search:** Built-in search powered by Photon API with debounced queries and map previews.
+    *   **Destination Search:** Built-in search powered by Photon API with debounced queries, map previews, and an auto-collapsing result list once a destination is selected.
+    *   **Advanced Routing Options:** Centralized settings to avoid highways, tolls, ferries, or unpaved roads.
+Customize motorcycle-specific costing factors like hilliness and road class preference.
-    *   **Valhalla Routing:** Integration with Stadia Maps API for intelligent motorcycle-optimized routing.
+    *   **Motorcycle-Optimized Routing:** Valhalla-powered routing engine with support for **Custom Server URLs**.
+    *   **Round-Trip Generation:** Generate exciting loops with customizable distance (20-100km) and interactive map previews.
-    *   **Interactive Turn-by-Turn:** Dynamic maneuver instructions embedded directly into the Fullscreen Dashboard.
+    *   **Interactive Turn-by-Turn:** Dynamic maneuver instructions and directional icons embedded directly into the Fullscreen Dashboard (Portrait & Landscape).
-    *   **Smart Rerouting:** Automatically detects off-route deviations and recalculates seamlessly based on your current trajectory and the target destination.
+    *   **Recalculating Feedback:** Clear visual feedback (recalculating banner) when deviating from the route.
+    *   **Adjustable Rerouting:** Configure off-route sensitivity (50m to 500m) to match your riding style.
-    *   **Native TTS:** Voice-guided navigation instructions natively processed from Valhalla's verbal maneuver cues.
+    *   **Customizable TTS:** Adjust voice-guided navigation with **Pitch** and **Speed** settings.
+Native voice instructions from Valhalla maneuvers.
 *   **Service History Management:**
     *   **Chronological Tracking:** Persistent list of service entries, automatically sorted from oldest to newest.
     *   **Service in XXX km:** Smart calculation of remaining distance based on vehicle-specific intervals and the latest logged service.